Finzenku/MemoryIO/README.md

 The core interface `IMemoryIO` defines methods for reading and writing data of generic unmanaged objects, strings, and byte arrays.
 `WindowsMemoryIO` and `LinuxMemoryIO` provide platform-specific access to a `Process` memory using `kernel32` and `libc` respectively.
 The `ProcessMemoryIO` implementation is a wrapper class to allow for platform-independant `Process` memory manipulation based on `Environment.OSVersion.Platform`.

+`BaseMemoryIO` provides a simple way to implement an `IMemoryIO` object by only needing to provide implemention for `ReadData` and `WriteData`.

 ### MemoryMonitors